Atorudibo-Seth1/coffee_web/README.md

 # coffee_web
-A landing page made for a drink bar.
+A landing page made for a drink bar and styled with Tailwind CSS.